aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 !!! important
     Create a persistent volume resource for image storage.
 Failure to specify persistent volume storage for images can affect cluster performance.

-Create a persistent volume resource for image storage.
-Failure to specify persistent volume storage for images can affect cluster performance.

 1. Modify the `Provisioning` resource to allow the Bare Metal Operator to watch all namespaces: